theypsilon/_arcade-organizer/README.md

 # _arcade-organizer

-Simple scripts to automate organizing MiSTers \_Arcade direcroty based on you MRA files.
+Simple scripts to automate organizing MiSTers \_Arcade directory based on you MRA files.

 Instuctions:

 Download the update_arcade-organizer.sh to the Scripts directory and run.

-These scripts look at what MRA files you have and the information in them to organize MiSTer's \_Arcade directory.
+This script looks at what MRA files you have and the information in them to organize MiSTer's \_Arcade directory.

-if the XLM tags for Year, Manufacturer, and Category are included in the MRA file,  this script will create an "\_Organized" Directory in "\_Arcade" and will create the following sub-directories with soft sysmlinks to organize it:
+If the XLM tags for Year, Manufacturer, and Category are included in the MRA file, this script will create an "\_Organized" Directory in "\_Arcade" and will create the following sub-directories with soft sysmlinks to organize it:

 ```
 _Organized